 Students following an entrepreneurial studies track, for instance, would take the course in small business, advanced operations management, labor law and complete an independent study focused on preparation of a comprehensive business plan for a prospective business start-up.

-Students should consult with the designated undergraduate advisor to plan the selection and sequencing of courses to satisfy the major requirements.
+Students in the Bachelor’s Degree in Management and Industrial Relations program should consult with the designated undergraduate advisor to plan the selection and sequencing of courses to satisfy the major requirements.

 Mandeville Hall, Room 217B